Release Notes for JMRI 4.7.2 release

 (Since JMRI 4.7.1) JMRI applications will not load a panel file that fails XML validation; an error will be shown that should explains the error, allowing it to be fixed using an editor.
-(The explainations remain a work in progress.)
+(The explanations remain a work in progress.)

 (Since JMRI 4.5.6) As part of fixing the TMCC throttle issue, the handling of TMCC preferences was changed.
 If you have a TMCC connection configured, please go to the "Defaults" pane in the Preferences window and make sure that the TMCC connection is selected for the appropriate device types.

 (Since JMRI 4.5.2)This and future releases of JMRI may not function on OS X if the Java SE 6 provided by Apple is installed.
 OS X operating system updates routinely remove this version of Java SE 6.
 Please raise any issues concerning this on the user's group.

 To remove Java SE 6 from OS X, follow these steps (these steps assume JMRI is installed in the folder /Applications/JMRI, if not, adjust the following paths as needed):